neuroverse-fm/neuropilot/README.md

     -->
 - letting Neuro view linting diagnostics, and be updated on linting diagnostics as they come in.

-These can all be turned on or off using the extension's permission settings. <!-- TODO: Inline suggestions currently can't be turned off -->
+These can all be turned on or off using the extension's permission settings.
+All permissions are set to "Off" by default, [except one](vscode://settings/neuropilot.permission.requestCookies).

 ## How to use